-“It’s very suprising to me that some people don’t even realize Tequila is the spirit of Mexico,” says Courtenay Greenleaf, Tequila Librarian at New York’s La Biblioteca.
+“It’s very surprising to me that some people don’t even realize Tequila is the spirit of Mexico,” says Courtenay Greenleaf, Tequila Librarian at New York’s La Biblioteca.
 (And yes.
 That is in fact her very cool title.)
 “They just think it’s a cheap shooter from their college days.
 They aren’t even aware you can sip Tequila and Mezcal very much the same way you would a Cognac or a Scotch.”

 Indeed, well-made, high-quality Tequila can be incredibly complex and nuanced, ranging from the light, honeyed and citrusy notes of the clear-like-water, blanco styles to the deeper, smokier cocoa and caramel flavors of the golden-colored reposado styles.